securefederatedai/openfl/openfl-tutorials/interactive_api/PyTorch_Market_Re-ID/README.md

 ### 2. How to run this tutorial
-* Run without TLC connection:
+* Run without TLS connection:

     1\.
 Run director:
     ```sh